robin-raymond/zax.io/flow-control.md

 ````

-#### `forever` initialization statements and post statements
+#### `forever` initialization statement and post loop statement

-The `forever` loop contains initialization statements, and a post statements prior to a repeated code block.
-Both must be separated with sub-statement separators (';;').
-The lifetime or variables declared in the initialization statements are scoped to the iterated loop.
-The post statements are executed after each completed `forever`'s code block has completed execution (assuming a `break` statement was not encountered executing the `forever` loop's repeated code block).
+A `forever` loop can contain an initialization and a post loop statement prior to a repeatable code block.
+All must be separated with sub-statement separators (';;') except for the repeatable code block.
+Variable declared in the initialization statement are scoped to the iterated loop.
+A post loop statement is executed after each completed `forever`'s repeatable code block has executed (assuming a `break` statement was not encountered executing the `forever` loop's repeatable code block).

 This code is valid: